 For some filmmakers and producers, film promotion is exhilarating and gratifying.
 For others, it’s a chore.
 Indie film directors and producers have a lot to balance when promoting a film, and it can be overwhelming at times.
 No matter how you feel about it, it has always been part of the overall process for creating a new movie.
 Here are three tips to keep you grounded and focused on the task at hand:

 - Work hard to get good press.
 Press junkets—which combine press releases, cast interviews, critics screenings, and public events for the media—remain a great way to get critics and journalists writing about your films.
 If you can get your team members interviewed on television, radio, or a prominent podcast, you can reach massive audiences.

 - Tap into the fan base of an existing film or TV show.
 If you think your movie would appeal to fans of another film, reach out to that film’s audience.
 Social media platforms are great for this.
 Join the conversation on Twitter, use hashtags on Instagram, and join Facebook groups related to those films.
 If you put your trailer up on YouTube, fill your description with keywords that connect it to films and shows enjoyed by like-minded people.

 - Talk to other indie filmmakers.
 Pick their brains about what worked for them.
 If you have a close relationship with them and they are generous with their time, ask them to watch your movie and give you any feedback.
 And if the filmmaker has their own production company, they may even be interested in investing in your film—assuming they really love it.

 Want to Learn More About Filmmaking?

-Become a better filmmaker with the MasterClass All-Access Pass.
+Become a better filmmaker with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by film masters, including Mira Nair, David Lynch, Spike Lee, Jodie Foster, and more.